dbiir/meetup/README.md

 # Weekly Meetup

 ## Introduction to Weekly Meetup
-Weekly Meetup is organized by a group of graduate students of DBIIR Lab at RUC(Renmin University of China).
+Weekly Meetup is organized by a group of graduate students at DBIIR Lab, RUC(Renmin University of China).

 The meetup is for one simple goal -- share our researching interests and improve our researching abilities together.